cbrewster/gsoc2017/notes/test_failures.md

  - [ ] HTML parser must not instantiate custom elements inside template elements

  - [ ] HTML parser must use the registry of window.document in a document created by `document.implementation.createHTMLDocument()`

-### `reactions/HTMLElement.html`
- - [ ] translate on HTMLElement must enqueue an attributeChanged reaction when adding translate content attribute

- - [ ] translate on HTMLElement must enqueue an attributeChanged reaction when replacing an existing attribute

- - [ ] dir on HTMLElement must enqueue an attributeChanged reaction when adding dir content attribute

- - [ ] dir on HTMLElement must enqueue an attributeChanged reaction when replacing an existing attribute

- - [ ] tabIndex on HTMLElement must enqueue an attributeChanged reaction when adding tabindex content attribute

- - [ ] tabIndex on HTMLElement must enqueue an attributeChanged reaction when replacing an existing attribute

- - [ ] accessKey on HTMLElement must enqueue an attributeChanged reaction when adding accesskey content attribute

- - [ ] accessKey on HTMLElement must enqueue an attributeChanged reaction when replacing an existing attribute

- - [ ] draggable on HTMLElement must enqueue an attributeChanged reaction when adding draggable content attribute

- - [ ] draggable on HTMLElement must enqueue an attributeChanged reaction when replacing an existing attribute

- - [ ] dropzone on HTMLElement must enqueue an attributeChanged reaction when adding dropzone content attribute

- - [ ] dropzone on HTMLElement must enqueue an attributeChanged reaction when replacing an existing attribute

- - [ ] contextMenu on HTMLElement must enqueue an attributeChanged reaction when adding contextmenu content attribute

- - [ ] contextMenu on HTMLElement must enqueue an attributeChanged reaction when replacing an existing attribute

- - [ ] spellcheck on HTMLElement must enqueue an attributeChanged reaction when adding spellcheck content attribute

- - [ ] spellcheck on HTMLElement must enqueue an attributeChanged reaction when replacing an existing attribute

- - [ ] innerText on HTMLElement must enqueue a disconnected reaction

 ### `reactions/HTMLSelectElement.html`
  - [ ] The indexed setter on HTMLSelectElement must enqueue connectedCallback when inserting a custom element